Cosmic-ray observatory: History

 "In 1952, a simple and audacious experiment allowed the first observation of Cherenkov light produced by cosmic rays passing through the atmosphere, giving birth to a new field of astronomy".
 This work, involving minimal instrument expense (a dustbin, a war-surplus parabolic mirror, and a 5 cm diameter photomultiplier tube), and based on a suggestion by Patrick Blackett, led ultimately to the current international multibillion-dollar investment in gamma ray astronomy.

 The Explorer 1 satellite launched in 1958 subsequently measured cosmic rays.
 Anton 314 omnidirectional Geiger-Müller tube, designed by George H. Ludwig of the State University of Iowa Cosmic Ray Laboratory, detected cosmic rays.
 It could detect protons with energy over 30 MeV and electrons with energy over 3 MeV.
 Most of the time the instrument was saturated;

 Sometimes the instrumentation would report the expected cosmic ray count (approximately thirty counts per second) but sometimes it would show a peculiar zero counts per second.
 The University of Iowa (under Van Allen) noted that all of the zero counts per second reports were from an altitude of 2,000+ km (1,250+ miles) over South America, while passes at 500 km would show the expected level of cosmic rays.
 This is called the South Atlantic Anomaly.
 Later, after Explorer 3, it was concluded that the original Geiger counter had been overwhelmed ("saturated") by strong radiation coming from a belt of charged particles trapped in space by the Earth's magnetic field.
 This belt of charged particles is now known as the Van Allen radiation belt.

 Cosmic rays were studied aboard the space station Mir in the late 20th century, such as with the SilEye experiment.
 This studied the relationship between flashes seen by astronauts in space and cosmic rays, the cosmic ray visual phenomena.

 In December 1993, the Akeno Giant Air Shower Array in Japan (abbreviated AGASA) recorded one of the highest energy cosmic ray events ever observed.

-In October 2003, the Pierre Augur Observatory in Argentina completed construction on its 100th surface detector and became the largest cosmic-ray array in the world.
-It detects cosmic rays through the use of two different methods: watching Cherenkov radiation made when particles interact with water, and observing ultraviolet light emitted in the earth's atmosphere.
+In October 2003, the Pierre Auger Observatory in Argentina completed construction on its 100th surface detector and became the largest cosmic-ray array in the world.
+It detects cosmic rays through the use of two different methods: watching Cherenkov radiation made when particles interact with water, and observing ultraviolet light emitted in the Earth's atmosphere.
 In 2018, the installation of an upgrade called AugerPrime has started adding scintillation and radio detectors to the Observatory.

 In 2010, an expanded version of AMANDA named IceCube was completed.
 IceCube measures Cherenkov light in a cubic kilometer of transparent ice.
 It is estimated to detect 275 million cosmic rays every day.

 Space shuttle Endeavor transported the Alphamagnetic Spectrometer (AMS) to the International Space Station on May 16, 2011.
 In just over one year of operating, the AMS collected data on 17 billion cosmic-ray events.